How to Adjust to Early Retirement

 Stage 3: Disenchantment

 After the "honeymoon" is over, some people experience a sense of disconnect to the once productive work schedule and will become disappointed or disillusionment with their present lifestyle.
-Triggers may include the death of a loved one, sudden change in lifestyle, or relocation due to factors such as downsizing.
+Triggers may include the death of a loved one, a sudden change in lifestyle, or relocation due to factors such as downsizing.

 Stage 4: Reorientation